Being a good neighbour

 Alcohol and drugs

+The University recognises the harms that excessive alcohol use can cause and asks that you consider your alcohol use and act with consideration for others who might not drink or feel comfortable around drink.
 Any student who causes problems through excessive drinking will face disciplinary action and may be obliged to attend alcohol awareness training.

 Students must not possess or use illegal drugs, including substances banned under The Psychoactive Substances Act.
 Students are also forbidden from possessing or using other substances that may be misused to create an altered state of mind, including nitrous oxide.

 All residences are non-smoking.
-Students must not smoke in any bedrooms or communal areas inside the residence.
+Students must not smoke or vape in any bedrooms or communal areas inside the residence.
 You must not smoke outside buildings where that might cause a nuisance, generally within 5 metres of a door or window.
 Smoking of e-cigarettes is also forbidden in all areas.
 Anyone found smoking or allowing a guest or visitor to smoke anywhere in the residences will face disciplinary action.

 Your behaviour and disciplinary procedures